TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 It's an HTML representation of the `App` component.
 And it will be compared against the `App` in future snapshot assertions.
 If the `App` changes even slightly, the test fails.

 Snapshot tests are fast and easy to write.
 One assertion saves us from writing multiple lines of code.
 For example, with a `toMatchSnapshot`, we're spared of asserting the existence of the button and the heading.
 They also don't let unexpected changes creep into our code.
-Read all about what can be achieved with snapshots [here](https://jestjs.io/docs/snapshot-testing)
+Read all about what can be achieved with snapshots in the [jest snapshot docs](https://jestjs.io/docs/snapshot-testing).

 Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, _what_ exactly are we testing?
 What's being validated?
 If a snapshot passes, what does it convey about the correctness of the component?